 A writer/designer, Nancy lives in Oakland with Ronnie (AKA cacaopod), her husband of many years & fellow chocolate enthusiast.

 Date posted: November 13, 2018.
-This entry was posted in American chocolate, East Bay chocolate, European chocolate, Featured, Front page, Local chocolate, Outside the Bay Area, Peninsula chocolate, San Francisco chocolate and tagged Beth's Chocolate, Boreal Vegan Chocolatier, Charlotte Truffles, CocoTutti, flying noir, Hot Tempered Chocolates, Michael's Chocolates, Panache Chocolatier, Seleuss, TasteTV, Temper & Mo.
+This entry was posted in American chocolate, East Bay chocolate, European chocolate, Featured, Front page, Local chocolate, Outside the Bay Area, Peninsula chocolate, Review, San Francisco chocolate and tagged Beth's Chocolate, Boreal Vegan Chocolatier, Charlotte Truffles, CocoTutti, flying noir, Hot Tempered Chocolates, Michael's Chocolates, Panache Chocolatier, Seleuss, TasteTV, Temper & Mo.
 Bookmark the permalink.